zx80/cachetools-utils/docs/REFERENCE.md

     return …
 ```

-## ToBytesCache
+## ToBytesCache and BytesCache

-Map keys and values to bytes.
+Map keys and values to bytes, or

-## BytesCache

-Handle bytes keys and values and map them to strings.
+handle bytes keys and values and map them to strings.

 ## MemCached